lixinchn/lixinchn.github.io/_posts/2016-05-18-LeetCode 10 Regular Expression Matching.md

 ### Analysis
 Let pointer_s and pointer_p to go through s and p.
 We meet two conditions:

-1. the next position of the pointer_p is not '*'
+1. the next position of the pointer_p is not `*`
-2. the next position of the pointer_p is '*'
+2. the next position of the pointer_p is `*`

 For the first condition:

-- If the position of the pointer_p is '.', we continue to match the rest.
+- If the position of the pointer_p is `.`, we continue to match the rest.
 - If the position of the pointer_p is equal to the pointer_s, we continue to match the rest.

 For the second condition:

-- If the position of the pointer_p is '.', we must check from the position of pointer_s to the end of string, because '.*' can match any characters.
+- If the position of the pointer_p is `.`, we must check from the position of pointer_s to the end of string, because `.*` can match any characters.
-- If the position of the pointer_p is not '.', which means it is 'a-b' or '0-9' or other characters, we must check from the position of pointer_s to the position of string which character is not equal pointer_p.
+- If the position of the pointer_p is not `.`, which means it is `a-b` or `0-9` or other characters, we must check from the position of pointer_s to the position of string which character is not equal pointer_p.

 ### Return
 If pointer_p is at the end of pattern.